OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 # Work with Pivot Tables using the Excel JavaScript API

 Pivot tables streamline larger data sets.
 They allow the quick manipulation of grouped data.
 The Excel JavaScript API lets your add-in create pivot tables and interact with their components.

+If you are unfamiliar with the functionality of PivotTables, consider exploring them as an end-user.
+See [Create a PivotTable to analyze worksheet data](https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables) for a good primer on these tools.

 This article provides code samples for common scenarios.
 For the complete list of properties and methods the **PivotTable** and **PivotTableCollection** objects support, see [PivotTable API](https://dev.office.com/reference/add-ins/excel/pivottable) and [Pivot Table Collection API](https://dev.office.com/reference/add-ins/excel/pivottablecollection).

 > [!NOTE]